tosinfolarin/Driving-School/Driving School/README.md

 for star:
 https://github.com/smastrom/react-rating

 If a user decides that they want to book an appointment with Trinity Driving School, they have the option to fill in a form which would be submitted to the database.
 This currently goes to the console as there is no current database.
-This can later be installed using firebase.
+This can later be installed using firebase and will not be shared without informed consent.
+Informed consent has already been received concerning the images used on this website.

 This website is currently being hosted on..
 Please find the link below: